tomxi1997/libapparmor-dev_Android/README.md

 Note that, in general, the build steps can be run in parallel, while the test steps do not gain much speedup from being run in parallel.
-This is because the test steps spawn a handful of long-lived test runner processes that mostly that run their tests sequentially and do not use `make`'s jobserver.
+This is because the test steps spawn a handful of long-lived test runner processes that mostly run their tests sequentially and do not use `make`'s jobserver.
 Moreover, process spawning overhead constitutes a significant part of test runtime, so reworking the test harnesses to add parallelism (which would be a major undertaking